samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Ryan Culpepper, Sam Tobin-Hochstadt, and Matthew Flatt.
 In Proceedings of the 2007 Workshop on Scheme and Functional Programming, Universit́e Laval Technical Report DIUL-RT-0701, pages 1–13, 2007

+##### Tobias Wrigstad, Francesco Zappa Nardelli, Sylvain Lebresne, Johan Ostlund, and Jan Vitek.
+In-
+tegrating typed and untyped code in a scripting language.
+In Symposium on Principles of Programming Languages, 2010.

+##### Roger Wolff, Ronald Garcia, Eric Tanter, and Jonathan Aldrich.
+Gradual typestate.
+In European
+Conference on Object-Oriented Programming, ECOOP’11.
+Springer-Verlag, 2011.

+##### Jeremy G. Siek, Ronald Garcia, and Walid Taha.
+Exploring the design space of higher-order casts.
+In European Symposium on Programming, March 2009.

+##### Jeremy G. Siek and Philip Wadler.
+Threesomes, with and without blame.
+In Symposium on Prin-
+ciples of Programming Languages, 2010.

+##### Jeremy G. Siek and Walid Taha.
+Gradual typing for objects.
+In ECOOP 2007, volume 4609 of
+LCNS, pages 2–27.
+Springer Verlag, August 2007.

+##### Jeremy G. Siek and Ronald Garcia.
+Interpretations of the gradually-typed lambda calculus.
+In
+Scheme and Functional Programming Workshop, 2012.

+##### Aseem Rastogi, Avik Chaudhuri, and Basil Hosmer.
+The ins and outs of gradual type inference.
+In Proceedings of the 39th annual ACM SIGPLAN-SIGACT symposium on Principles of pro- gramming languages, POPL ’12, 2012.

+##### Lintaro Ina and Atsushi Igarashi.
+Gradual typing for generics.
+In Proceedings of the 2011 ACM
+international conference on Object oriented programming systems languages and applications, OOPSLA ’11, 2011.

+##### Gavin Bierman, Erik Meijer, and Mads Torgersen.
+Adding dynamic types to C#.
+In European
+Conference on Object-Oriented Programming, ECOOP’10.
+Springer-Verlag, 2010.

+##### M. Bayne, R. Cook, and M.D.
+Ernst.
+Always-available static and dynamic feedback.
+In International
+Conference on Software Engineering, 2011.

+##### Amal Ahmed, Robert Bruce Findler, Jeremy G. Siek, and Philip Wadler.
+Blame for All.
+In Sympo-
+sium on Principles of Programming Languages, January 2011.

 # Related

 ## Typing Untyped Languages